-Search Engine Optimization (SEO) is more than just getting your website to rank high in search engines such as Google or Bing.
+Search Engine Optimization (SEO) is more than just ranking your website high in search engines such as Google or Bing.
 It is the art of understanding your website visitors and optimizing your site to the needs of those visitors.
-If you succeed with that, your website will automatically be ranked higher on search engines such as Google.
+If you succeed, your website will automatically rank higher on search engines such as Google.

-SEO is an enormous area, employing lots of people, and the details of it are not in the scope of this user guide.
-However, this topic contains a checklist with the most important things you can do, as an editor, in Optimizely Content Management System (CMS) to improve your site's attractiveness and thereby ranking in search engines.
+SEO is an enormous area, employing many people, and its details are not in the scope of this user guide.
+However, this topic contains a checklist with the most important things you can do, as an editor, in Optimizely Content Management System (CMS) to improve your site's attractiveness and ranking in search engines.
 Google's algorithms for ranking websites are based on hundreds of different criteria (known and unknown) that can change without any notice.

 SEO tasks are partly handled by developers and administrators, such as: